neuro4ml/neuro4ml.github.io/Week_6/3-Manipulating.md

 But in animal models, we can irreversibly destroy single neurons or even whole parts of the brain, to study the effect.

-For example, [this paper](https://doi.org/10.3389/fnins.2023.971980) used rats to study the role of motor cortex: a part of the brain where many studies have observed neural activity correlated with movement.
+For example, {cite:t}`https://doi.org/10.3389/fnins.2023.971980` used rats to study the role of motor cortex: a part of the brain where many studies have observed neural activity correlated with movement.

 In this paper, the authors: